 - linezolid, which is an antibiotic

-Drugs that decrease activity of certain enzymes in the liver
+Drugs that inhibit activity of certain enzymes in the liver

-Taking this medication with drugs that can decrease activity of certain liver enzymes can increase the amount of hydrocodone or acetaminophen in your body and cause more side effects.
+Taking this medication with drugs that can inhibit activity of certain liver enzymes can increase the amount of hydrocodone in your body and cause more side effects.
 You may have increased breathing problems or drowsiness.
 Examples of these drugs include:

 - protease inhibitors used to treat HIV, such as ritonavir